bitcoinvsalts/node-binance-trader/README.md

 # Usage ⚡️

-Before everything please review the source code of the JS scripts (server.js, trader.js) and then add your API keys to `.env`
+Before everything, please review the source code of the JS scripts (server.js, trader.js) and then add your secret data to `.env`.

 To kickstart, just duplicate the `.env.example`, name it  `.env` and insert your secret values:
 ```bash